News

 • Solid Waste (garbage collection) annual user fee rate of $146.00 per dwelling unit

-Dependent on property assessments, this may cause property owners to see an increase in their final tax bills, set to be issued in September 2023.
+Dependent on property assessments, property owners should see no change in their final tax bills set to be issued in September 2024.

 Respectfully,